EVAP - E-Vapour - 2013

 In June 2015 the Task Force objectives were reviewed.
 In June 2016, the Task Force was changed to a Sub-Group, as its work and activities were viewed as being long-term, and its objectives revised accordingly.
 The new scope being wider than e-cigarettes, and in line with the name of the ISO/TC 126/SC 3, the group changed its name “E-Vapour.”

-Since the change in status, the Sub-Group has published two Guides:
+Since the change in status, the Sub-Group has published three Guides:

 - Guide No. 18: Sample Handling and Sample Collection of E-Cigarettes and E-Vapour Generating Products